daniele-bolla/mars_rovers/README.md

 The codebase is written in TypeScript and follows a functional programming paradigm.
 The code is split into several files, each with a specific responsibility:

 -   `index.ts`: This is the main entry point of the application.
-It handles user input and output, and orchestrates the overall flow of the program.
+It primarily handles user input/output via `readline` and orchestrates the call to `runMarsRoverApp`.
+-   `app/mars-rover-app.ts`: Contains the core application logic in the `runMarsRoverApp` function, making it highly testable by separating it from direct I/O.
+-   `display/grid.display.ts`: Provides utility functions for displaying the rover grid.
 -   `process/input.process.ts`: This file contains the core logic for processing the input and returning the final rover positions.
+-   `process/rover.process.ts`: This file handles the processing of individual rovers.
 -   `rover/`: This directory contains files related to rover operations:
     -   `rover/directions.rover.ts`: Handles rover direction changes (turning left/right).
     -   `rover/execute.rover.ts`: Contains functions for executing individual commands and sequences of commands.